tarwn/lessthandot-hugo/blogs/content/posts/2011-06-08-a-week-in-sybase-training-2.md

 You can use the sp_dbextend stored procedure to manage devices, databases and thresholds.

-I won&#8217;t go into more detail here, you can look that up in Sybase documentation if you are interested.
+I won't go into more detail here, you can look that up in Sybase documentation if you are interested.

 #### tempdb